Boat Accidents

 In Ohio, there are rules and restrictions that regulate the boating industry and recreational boating, including:

-- Age Restrictions
+• Age Restrictions

-No person under the age of 16 is allowed to operate a personal watercraft (PWC) unless he or she is between 12 and 15 years of age and is supervised by a boating-certified adult. - Boater Safety Education Requirements
+No person under the age of 16 is allowed to operate a personal watercraft (PWC) unless supervised by a boating-certified adult.

-Any person born on or after January 1, 1982, must successfully complete an approved boating education course or proficiency examination before operating a vessel with more than 10 horsepower. - Vessel Registration and License Numbering
+Any person born on or after January 1, 1982, must successfully complete an approved boating education course or proficiency exam before operating a vessel with more than 10 horsepower.

-If you need legal assistance after boat accident, contact our Cleveland, Ohio boat accident lawyers today for a free consultation.
+If you need legal assistance after a boat accident, contact our Cleveland, Ohio boat accident lawyers today for a free consultation.

 Here are some more helpful resources about boating accidents in Ohio: